AuliaSatria21/auliasatria21/notes/progress.md

 - Consider adding a README.md file to explain the project's purpose and how to use it.
 - Regularly update dependencies to ensure security and access to the latest features.

+- Consider adding a section on personal projects and contributions.
+- Explore adding a section for recommended tools and technologies.